ithinkandicode/door-kickers-action-squad-mods/MODS/Rebalance/README.md

 Breacher's health is increased to help him last longer in ranged battles.

 __M870 Room Clearer__: Higher fire rate with the fastest shell reloads in class.
-Like in vanilla, it doesn't slow you down while shooting, and it no longer has the unique attrribut of slowing you down while holding it.
+Like in vanilla, it doesn't slow you down while shooting, and it no longer has the unique attrribut of slowing you down while holding it (actually, it nowspeeds you up a little!).

 __S12K Tactical Shotgun__: Overhauled and is now modelled on the popular AA12.
 It has a tight spread, low recoil, faster reloads and a ferocious fire rate.
 It also has higher mobility.